 Notification for those previously described incidents that pose a grave and immediate threat to people and/or property will be made using any number of notification systems currently employed by TCATA.
-Currently, the notification systems utilized by TCATA include: two way radio in each program area, e-mail, sirens, text messages, word of mouth, phone calls, web pages, social media, and a voice mail box, and an emergency notification system which is a "remotely-hosted" web-based application.
+Currently, the notification systems utilized by TCATA include: e-mail, text messages, word of mouth, phone calls, web pages, social media, and an emergency notification system which is a "remotely-hosted" web-based application.

-TCATA utilizes a remotely-hosted" web-based application to send emergency notifications to all TCATA employees and TCATA students .The emergency notification system accounts are established/maintained by the TCATA Student Services Office and of information periodically from the TCATA Student Information system(SIMS).
-SIM is a database system that maintains information regarding each student at TCATA.
+TCATA utilizes a remotely-hosted" web-based application to send emergency notifications to all TCATA employees and TCATA students .The emergency notification system accounts are established/maintained by the TCATA Student Services Office and of information periodically from the TCATA Banner System.
+The banner system that maintains information regarding each student at TCATA.
 The emergency notification system accounts may be utilized in sending each TCATA employee and each TCATA student an e-mail, text message, and a voice message in the event the campus community is notified of a situation or an event.
 TCATA employees and TCATA students should report any changes to phone numbers and or email accounts to the Student Services Office in order to personally and individually choose their own most appropriate notification methods.
 TCATA employees and TCATA students can choose whether to receive text messages, emails, and/or voice alerts (phone calls); they can also add additional phone numbers and e-mail addresses for notification purposes.

-The decision to immediately notify the TCATA campus community will be made on a case-bycase basis by either the President or Vice President.
+The decision to immediately notify the TCATA campus community will be made on a case-by-case basis by either the President or Vice President.
 These decision-makers may also determine that a particular building or structure on campus, an area of TCATA campus, and the entire TCATA campus should be immediately evacuated in order to create or maintain a safer situation for persons inhabiting those areas.